katholiek-onderwijs-vlaanderen/sri4node-security-api/README.md

 # Configuration

 A configuration object needs to be passed, containing at least the relevant security component to use, the express app and a function to initialise the "oauth valve".
+- ~~`defaultComponent`~~: OBSOLETE - the security component to use in queries to the security server
-- `defaultComponent`: mandatory - the security component to use in queries to the security server
+- `component`: mandatory - the security component to use in queries to the security server
 - `app`: mandatory - the express app used by sri4node, needed to be able to install the "oauth valve"
-- `initOauthValve`: mandatory - function to initialize the "oauth valve"
+- ~~`initOauthValve`~~: OBSOLETE - function to initialize the "oauth valve"
+- `oauthPlugin`: mandatory - oauth plugin instance
 - `securityDbCheckMethod`: optional - an optimalisation for read operations, the resulting key set of raw resources is cached until the next write operation on the database.
 There are two possibile setting for this optimization:
    - `CacheRawListResults`: cache the key set result of each combined query for a raw resources list
    - `CacheRawResults`: cache the key set result of each individual raw resources query